Knagis/CommonMark.NET/README.md

 var result = CommonMark.CommonMarkConverter.Convert("**Hello world!**");
 ```

-See [issue #4] [issue4] for an example how the parser can be extended with additional logic.
+See [wiki] [extensibility] for an example how the parser can be extended with additional logic.

 **Important:** The converter [does not include any HTML sanitizing][XSS].